The OA Difference

 Dermatological testing takes place on human volunteers and assesses a product’s potential to irritate skin.
 Products are repeatedly applied to skin, left on for at least 24 hours and then the skin is assessed by a qualified dermatologist.
 Test groups always include a percentage of volunteers with sensitive skin and/or a history of allergic reactions.

-We're proud to say that OCEAN AUSTRALIA is an ethical brand with ethically-made products.
+We're proud to say that the OCEAN AUSTRALIA range is all of the above!
 This means that, from ingredient sourcing to staff conditions, we do the right thing for people, animals and the planet.

 It's always a good idea to choose water resistant sunscreen, even if swimming's not on the agenda.
 This is because they can withstand perspiration much more effectively than non water resistant types, as they bind to the skin very well.